bloomberg/bde/benchmarks/allocators/readme.txt

 These are the programs used to produce the results found in N4468, "On Quantifying Allocation Strategies".

 These programs depend upon:
-  * clang++ version 3.6 or later
+  * clang++ version 3.6 or later, built to use the gold linker http://llvm.org/releases/download.html
-    http://llvm.org/releases/download.html

   * libc++ version 3.6 or later
     On ubuntu: apt-get install libc++-dev

-  * LLLVM gold plugin & gold linker (OPTIONAL) http://llvm.org/docs/GoldPlugin.html
+  * LLVM gold plugin & gold linker (OPTIONAL) http://llvm.org/docs/GoldPlugin.html
     Remove -flto optimization in Makefile to remove dependency.